willrabbermann/wdr-neovim-config/README.md

 # wdr-neovim-config
-My (minimal) (no lsp or autocomplete) neovim configuration and themes.
-5 themes with varying background colors, 1 replica FTE editor theme.
+My (minimal) (no lsp or autocomplete) neovim configuration and themes

 ```
 --		WILLIAM RABBERMANN'S NEOVIM THEME